 Here are some tips to help prevent bacterial growth and contamination of the water supply.

 Hot and cold water system

-If you have a domestic hot water cylinder in your home, ensure that the thermostat is set at 60ºC.
+If you have a domestic hot water cylinder in your home, ensure that the thermostat is set at 60ºc.
 Do not reduce this setting or the setting of your boiler thermostat, as bacteria can multiply at lower temperatures.
 If you have a combination boiler or multi-point water heater, do not reduce the hot water thermostat setting.
-If you are away from home for long periods (for example holidays or hospital stays), the water in your system can deteriorate if unused.
+If you are away from home for long periods, for example holidays or hospital stays, the water in your system can deteriorate if unused.
 When you return home, heat up your system to the normal temperature, open each tap and run for at least five minutes.
 Cold taps should be flushed until the water runs cold.
-When flushing taps and other outlets, open slowly and take care not to cause splashing or release of spray droplets to the atmosphere.
+When flushing taps and other outlets, open slowly and take care not to splash or spray water into the atmosphere.
 Tap spouts on your bath, basin and sink may become contaminated from external sources.
 Clean tap spouts by wiping with a dilute bleach solution.
-If the tap is heavily scaled or contaminated, this can be dislodged using a nylon brush.
+You can dislodge heavily scaled or contaminated taps using a nylon brush.

 Little used taps/outlets